kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 All integration tests for the current Pod integration namespaceSelector will be extended across all integrations.

-### Graduation Criteria

-The feature is implemented as described for all Job integrations.

 ## Implementation History

 ## Drawbacks